antoniocosentino/flaviobot/README.md

 ![Flaviobot](avatar/flaviobot.jpg)

+The name Flaviobot is inspired by **Flavio Insinna**, the host of the TV show.

 ## How does it work?
-> ℹ️  &nbsp; since the gameshow is in Italian, the bot as well "speaks" only Italian.
+> ℹ️  &nbsp; since the gameshow is in Italian, the bot "speaks" only Italian.

 ### Bot invitation
 The bot needs to be invited in your channel.
 It can also be a private channel.
 Just invite it as you would do with a real person.
 It will automatically accept and join.